MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Security checklist item \#9:** *Review driver inf creation and installation guidance to make sure you are following best practices.*

-For more information, review these topics.
+For more information, see the following articles:

 [Creating Secure Device Installations](https://msdn.microsoft.com/windows/hardware/drivers/install/creating-secure-device-installations)